Want to keep your feet straight in a yoga drop back?

 The inspiration for this month’s article comes from a question posed in an email.
-The question, from Catherine, asks specifically about keeping the feet straight in drop-backs.
-For those of you not sure what a drop-back is… it’s when you stand at the front of your mat and drop into a backbend.
+The question, from Catherine, asks specifically about keeping the feet straight in a yoga dropback.
+For those of you not sure what a drop back is… it’s when you stand at the front of your mat and drop into a backbend.
 It’s mostly the Ashtangis who do this and when they do it’s very typical to find people turning their feet out as they go back and/or as they come back up from the backbend.

-Although we can’t really talk about drop-backs without also talking about backbending, this would mean a really long article… possibly even a book.
+Although we can’t really talk about a yoga drop back without also talking about backbending, this would mean a really long article… possibly even a book.
 Perhaps I’ll leave the backbending aspect of this until next time.

 Well, let’s get to it already.
 Why do we turn our feet out in the first place?
 For those of you doing it, it seems unavoidable, no?
 It feels as if you’ll crash and burn, or never, ever be able to get up from your backbend if you don’t turn your feet out.
 Well, you all just might be right.

 There are a few common reasons why people turn their feet out when dropping back.

 The first is to “avoid” the hip flexors.
 What I mean by “avoid” is not some conscious decision to not work with them.
 Not at all; it’s an unconscious pattern that happens in the body.
 Your body will usually follow the path of least resistance.
 In other words, it will try to create your larger desire in the easiest way possible.